api-platform/docs/distribution/index.md

 For instance, go to `https://localhost/greetings.jsonld` to retrieve the list of `Greeting` resources in JSON-LD.

 Of course, you can also use your favorite HTTP client to query the API.
-We are fond of [Postman](https://www.postman.com/).
-It works perfectly well with API Platform, has native OpenAPI support, allows to easily write functional tests and has good team collaboration features.
+We are fond of [Hoppscotch](https://hoppscotch.com), a free and open source API client with good support of API Platform.

 ## Bringing your Own Model